Animal, Vegetable, Digital: Experiments in New Media Aesthetics and Environmental Poetics. Tuscaloosa, AL: University of Alabama Press, Spring 2016.

 “Records, Projections, and the Dixie Flatline: Character Loops in Adolfo Bioy Casares‟ La invención de Morel and William Gibson‟s Neuromancer.”
 Tinta Annex: Selected Proceedings of the Fifth Annual Graduate Student Conference on Lusophone and Hispanic Literature and Culture (Winter 2004): 161-175.

 “Computer-Aided Prayer: Faith in Bits and the Cinema,” New Contemplative Review, Journal of Spirituality Studies.
 Vol. 1, Issue 1.
 Summer 2004

 A New “Gospel of the Three Dimensions”: Expanding the Boundaries of Digital Literature in Jörgen Schäfer and Peter Gendolla’s Beyond the Screen.
 Electronic Book Review (Nov.
 2011).

 Rev. of Love and Other Technologies: Retrofitting Eros for the Information Age, by Dominic Pettman.
 JAC: Rhetoric, Writing, Culture, Politics 28 (June 2010): 790-798.

 Rev. of Anatomy of a Robot, by Despina Kakoudaki.
 Science Fiction Studies (July 2015).

 “Spore 1.0” A group curation for In Media Res: a Media Commons Project‘s theme on “Media and Technology.”
 With Lindsay Averill, Connor Boyle, Jennifer Cox, Valorie Ebert, Taylor Howard, Russell Krum, Phil Mazzeo, and Kalisha Thomas.

-Short critical entries about the following works of electronic literature:
+Entries for the Electronic Literature Directory.
+Short critical entries about the following works of electronic literature, written between 2009-2010:

 //**Code_UP.
 Giselle Beiguelman (2004).